 where we work

 Dayton Children’s Hospital is a tertiary care referral center and a level I pediatric trauma center treating more than 80,000 children per year, including the critically ill of the Dayton region and beyond.
-From July 2019 - June 2020, Dayton Children's had more than 6,000 total admissions and 88,000 ED visits.
-The hospital is staffed by more than 400 physicians in more than 40 subspecialties and is host to a busy pediatric and neonatal intensive care unit.
-Please find vital statistics about Dayton Children's in our Annual Report.
+From July 2021 - June 2022, Dayton Children's had more than 10,000 total admissions and 88,000 ED and Urgent Care visits.
+The hospital is staffed by more than nearly 200 physicians in more than 40 subspecialties and is host to a busy pediatric and neonatal intensive care unit, Please find vital statistics about Dayton Children's in our Annual Report.

 virtual tour of Dayton Children's